How Super League's play-off and relegation battles stand heading into Round 29

 How do the play-offs stand?

-Wigan Warriors, Warrington Wolves, and Salford Red Devils are assured of places in the play-offs, although what their final placing will be and who they will face depends upon the outcomes of this week's fixtures.
+Wigan Warriors, Warrington Wolves, and Salford Red Devils are assured of places in the play-offs, although what the final placing for the latter two will be and who they will face depends upon the outcomes of Friday's fixtures.

 Super League's play-off battle: How it stands